metronisys/trademark/README.md

-# Metronisys® Trademarks & Brand Assets
+# Metronisys™ Trademarks & Brand Assets

-This repository defines and protects the **Metronisys® brand, trademarks, and associated identifiers**.
+This repository defines and protects the **Metronisys™ brand, trademarks, and associated identifiers**.
 It exists to ensure **clear, ethical, and lawful use** of Metronisys naming, marks, and brand expressions across software, documentation, research, and public communications.

 ---